 Here’s Why Insomnia Gets Worse This Time of Year

-If you find yourself feeling a little bit off this time of year, or maybe are tossing and turning in bed more than usual and then waking up groggy, you’re not alone.
-The lack of sunlight we’re getting during the winter can really mess with our hormone levels, especially melatonin, the sleep regulator, and can cause a case of the winter blues (which can range from simply feeling a bit down to full-blown seasonal affective disorder).
-That’s right — the feeling is not just in your imagination, and the fluctuation in hormones can have a real impact on your sleeping habits and sense of calmness.
+If you find yourself feeling a little bit off this time of year, or maybe you're tossing and turning in bed more than usual and then waking up groggy, you’re not alone.
+The lack of sunlight we’re getting during the winter can really mess with our hormones, especially our melatonin levels, the sleep regulator.
+This can seriously cause a case of the winter blues (which can range from simply feeling a bit down, to full-blown seasonal affective disorder).
+That’s right — that feeling is not just in your imagination, and the fluctuation in hormones can have a real impact on your sleeping habits and sense of calmness.
 We asked sleep and mental health experts to further explain the connection between insomnia and the winter months and the effect sleep has on our overall mood and energy.
-Keep reading for the tips and tricks you need to keep your sleep schedule on track and your well-being in check during what should be the most peaceful season.
+Keep reading for the tips and tricks you need to keep your sleep schedule on track and your wellbeing in check during what *should* be the most peaceful season.

 Our bodies are designed to wake with the sunlight, and when the sun rises later and sets earlier, our circadian rhythms (the body clock that regulates our sleeping and waking and can even affect things like our mood and menstrual cycle) can get out of whack.

 “In winter, waking up when it is dark prevents our ‘wake cycle’ from starting.
 Sunlight essentially triggers our wakefulness, which needs to complete its cycle before hormones that induce sleep (such as melatonin) can be released,” explains Katharina Lederle, a London-based doctor of human sleep physiology.

 Melatonin imbalances can cause depressive symptoms as well.
 Too much melatonin may be one of the culprits of seasonal affective disorder, says Nada Milosavljevic, a faculty member at Harvard Medical School and founder of Sage Tonic.